omniV1/CST-339/workspaceCST-339/documentation/Milestone/Milestone6.md

 - ✅ Enhanced security with database-backed authentication
 - ✅ Created data-driven authorization
 - ✅ Implemented audit logging for data changes
+- ✅ Added comprehensive OpenAPI documentation for all endpoints
+- ✅ Integrated Swagger UI for API exploration and testing

 ### Security Implementation
 - ✅ Refactored login module to use Spring Security